Genesys Capital

 Series A in 2011

-Functional Neuromodulation is a medical technology company focused on developing neuromodulation therapies for cognitive and memory disorders, particularly Alzheimer's disease and mild cognitive impairment.
+Functional Neuromodulation, Ltd. is a medical technology company focused on developing neuromodulation therapies for cognitive and memory disorders, particularly Alzheimer's disease and mild cognitive impairment.
 Founded in 2010, the company is headquartered in Minneapolis, Minnesota, with an additional office in Toronto, Canada.
-It offers a deep brain stimulation (DBS) technology that involves a surgically implanted medical device designed to deliver mild electrical pulses to specific areas of the brain.
-This approach aims to enhance neural activity and modulate the brain's memory circuits, ultimately enabling patients with cognitive impairments to improve their quality of life.
+Its primary offering is deep brain stimulation (DBS) technology, which utilizes a surgically implanted medical device to deliver mild electrical pulses to specific areas of the brain.
+This approach aims to enhance neural activity and modulate the brain's memory circuits, helping patients diagnosed with Alzheimer’s and other cognitive disorders to maintain a healthier quality of life.

 Affinium Pharmaceuticals